kjhealy/kieranhealy.hugo/content/resources/_index.md

   some other options as well.</p>

 <h2><a href="https://github.com/kjhealy/pandoc-templates">Pandoc Templates</a> &rarr;</h2>
 <p>Some Pandoc templates meant to go in <code>~/.pandoc/templates</code>.
-Point to them directly with the <code>--template</code> or <code>--css</code> switches as appropriate, and use them with what's provided in <a
+Point to them directly from the command line, use them with what's provided in <a
-href="http://github.com/kjhealy/latex-custom-kjh"><code>latex-custom-kjh</code></a>.
-Includes a shell script for setting pandoc up to work with the <a href="http://marked2app.com">Marked</a> app, a handy HTML live previewer for <code>.md</code> files.
+href="http://github.com/kjhealy/latex-custom-kjh"><code>latex-custom-kjh</code></a>, or use them as part of a Markdown or RMarkdown workflow.
 </p>

 <h2><a href="http://github.com/kjhealy/latex-custom-kjh">LaTeX Templates and Styles</a> &rarr;</h2>
 <p>A collection of LaTeX style files, templates, and org-mode documents providing some nice layouts for typesetting articles using pdfLaTeX or XeLaTeX.
-They make a pipeline that lets you begin with an
+They make a pipeline that, for example, lets you begin with an
 <code>.org</code> file in Emacs (as set up in the <a href="http://kjhealy.github.com/emacs-starter-kit/">Starter Kit</a>), and go from there to a nice, fully-processed PDF in one step.
 Or the pieces can be used separately
-to set up a <code>.tex</code> file with a nice Article layout.</p>
+to set up a <code>.tex</code> file with a nice Article layout.
+However, these days I almost never write anything directly in LaTeX.
+Instead, these templates form part of a pipeline that stars with a Markdown or RMarkdown file and ends up as a HTML, Word, or PDF document.</p>

 <h2><a href="/resources/emacs-starter-kit"
     title="kjhealy/emacs-starter-kit @ GitHub">An Emacs Starter Kit